 - File change detection

 Also, check out and subscribe to the ThemeGrill blog for more WordPress website security tips and tutorials for beginners.

 Step 9: Improving your Visibility with Search Engine Optimization (SEO)

-In case you didn’t know, Search Engine Optimization means to optimize your website and its content so that it will rank high in the search results on search engines like Google.
-Basically, it means to make your website more search engine friendly.
+In case you didn’t know, Search Engine Optimization means optimizing your website and its content so that it will rank high in the search results on search engines like Google.
+Basically, it means making your website more search engine friendly.